kenwi/vokram/vokram.Plugins/README.md

 # Vokram.Plugins
 The functionality of the bot is extended by plugins.
+Plugins will in the future be loaded dynamically as dll's at runtime, which will enable loading and reloading of hot updated plugins.

 ## Vokram.Bot
 Plugins can be issued as a collection to the constructor of the bot.
 If no plugin argument is given, it will for now just load the `Join` and `Leave` plugins.